nautobot/nautobot-app-floor-plan/docs/admin/install.md

 # In your nautobot_config.py
 PLUGINS = ["nautobot_floor_plan"]

-# Optionally you can override default settings for config items to make grid numbering like a chessboard (as seen in this example)
+# Optionally you can override default settings for config items to make grid labels like a chessboard (as seen in this example)
 PLUGINS_CONFIG = {
     "nautobot_floor_plan": {
         "grid_x_axis_labels": "letters",